-A client certificate is used to identify users connecting to the Security Proxy or to a TLS/SSL host when client authentication is required.
-If all users share the same client certificate, the Administrative Server can automatically distribute it to the emulator clients when needed.
+A client certificate is used to identify users connecting to the Security Proxy or to a TLS host when client authentication is required.
+If all users share the same client certificate, the Administrative Server can automatically distribute it to the Reflection for the Web emulator clients when needed.